Naem-J/portfolio/about.md

 ## Docs-As-Code

 If there are opportunities to automate processes or reduce mistakes in the writing process, I am always interested.
-I see inherint value in the power of tracking changes between, say, Git commits or the ability to modularize content for content reuse or single-source-to-multiple-output automation.
+I see inherit value in the power of tracking changes between, say, Git commits or the ability to modularize content for content reuse or single-source-to-multiple-output automation.

 ## Flexibility